cypherium/cypherBFTBin/README.md

  #### run from genesis block 0 by script
  for console detail print mode you should run this:
  ```
- sudo ./resetStart.sh --detail
+  ./resetStart.sh --detail
  ```
  or  for silent mode ,you should run this
  ```
- sudo ./resetStart.sh
+  ./resetStart.sh
  ```
- now the log is output to the `cypherlog.txt` file,you can check  the dynamic log.
+ If you want to run testNet,please append  `test` to the command,such as `/resetStart.sh 1 test` After doing this,now the log is output to the `cypherlog.txt` file or console immediately,you can check  the dynamic log.
 Congratulations!
 You have successfully started the Cypherium Node!

  #### run from genesis block 0 step by step